India's top court strikes down RBI banking ban on cryptocurrency

 However, the industry still faces hurdles as a government panel, appointed to look into the matter, has recommended that India ought to ban all private cryptocurrencies.
 In July, the panel also recommended a jail term of up to 10 years and heavy fines for anyone dealing in digital currencies.

-The government though is yet to act on these recommendations and is yet to finalse regulations around cryptocurrencies.
+The government though is yet to act on these recommendations and is yet to finalise regulations around cryptocurrencies.

 On several occasions, the government along with the central bank, had cautioned the public about the risks of cryptocurrencies.
 If the government follows the panel’s recommendations, it could signal the end of the road for these digital currencies in India.